-22 thoughtful gifts your coworkers or boss will love
+Thoughtful gifts your coworkers or boss will love

 _______________________________________________________________________________

 This has been a hectic business year.
-Needless to say, the upcoming holiday break is an ideal time for a little TLC.
-If your coworkers need a spa day, give them this Babyfacial Mask, which can help brighten dull complexions in the comfort of their home.
+Needless to say, it's an ideal time for a little relaxation.
+If your coworkers need a spa day, give them this matcha face mask, which can help detoxify and de-stress in the comfort of their home.

-Turn any flat surface, including an office desk, into a bonafide table tennis setup with this handy set that comes with two paddles, pingpong balls and a grip vice net.
+Turn any flat surface, including an office desk, into a bonafide table tennis setup with this handy set that comes with two paddles, pingpong balls and a clamping net that extends up to 6 feet.
 Talk about a fun way to break up the workday or kick-start the team's in-office happy hours.

 _______________________________________________________________________________